NL12143/SPOPSM/Classic-App-Principal.md

 ## 🔐 Using a Classic App-Only Principal (Unattended Mode)
 This method bypasses MFA and throttling, ideal for automation and high-volume migrations.

+App-only principals are not throttled like Graph-based service accounts—ideal for bulk ingestion.
+ACS-based auth will be deprecated by April 2026.
+Plan migration to Entra ID app registrations.

 ### 1. Register the App Principal per tenat
 Navigate to: https://<tenant>.sharepoint.com/sites/<site>/_layouts/15/AppRegNew.aspx